robrita/Azure-AI-App-Builder/README.md

 - create a python environment or just invoke run.bat
 - make sure all dependencies from requirements.txt are installed
 - invoke: streamlit run app.py

+❤️This project is heavily inspired by the Streamlit and GenAI community